Vegas police arrest man linked to Tupac Shakur's murder in 1996 drive-by shooting, AP sources say

 Kading said he interviewed Davis in 2008 and 2009, during Los Angeles police investigations of the killings of Shakur in Las Vegas and the slaying of Biggie Smalls.

-Kading said also that he talked with a Las Vegas police detective about the case, including after the SWAT raid in July at the home in Henderson.
+Kading said he also talked with a Las Vegas police detective about the case, including after the SWAT raid in July at the home in Henderson.

 The former Los Angeles police detective said he believed the investigation gained new momentum in recent years following Davis's public descriptions of his role in the killing, including his 2019 tell-all memoir, "Compton Street Legend."